intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0005_stream_of_consciousness.md

 we can avoid running the full download for larger repos.
 Small repos we can examine past runs to estimate size and just clone every time to avoid resource usage of caching.
-This will building on our Architecting Alice Webhook Based Distributed Compute leveraging Jenkins and the Manifest concept, as well as the shim.
+This will building on our Architecting Alice Webhook Based Distributed Compute leveraging the Manifest concept.

 In Coach Alice we'll also see how we can use this distributed stream of consciousness to assist with developer communication.
 We can enable